stianfro/toolbelt/README.md

 toolbelt
 ```

+## Commands

+### organize

+Moves receipts from the `unorganized` directory into the monthly folder
+matching the date prefix on each file.

 Releases are published when tagging the repository.
 Prebuilt binaries for common platforms are available on the release page.